cmzuo11/stMVC/README.md

 This function defines the classification of each spot based on our manual cell segmentation by labelme software, and saves the cell segmentation file (Image_cell_segmentation_0.5.csv) into the 'image_segmentation' directory.
 It takes ~ 35 mins.

-* run lableme software, manual outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json' of a directory named image_segmentation.
+* Run lableme software, manual outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json' of a directory named image_segmentation.

-* defines the classification for each spot based on above-generated json file.
-Here, we used IDC dataset as an example.
+* Define the classification for each spot based on above-generated json file.
+Here, we use IDC dataset as an example.

 ```
 python Image_cell_segmentation.py --basePath ./stMVC_test_data/IDC/ --jsonFile tissue_hires_image.json